-So Schmidt and Bill had considered how humans have sustained their existence, but there was a question left unanswered.
-That is: Why haven’t we looked into the abyss and decided to just quit?
+So Rolf and Bill had considered how humans have sustained their existence, but there was a question left unanswered.
+That is: why haven’t we looked into the abyss and decided to just quit?

 Matthew Bishop is a counselor with a background in philosophy based in Melbourne.
-Every week, Bishop helps people to find meaning and direction in their lives, so it made sense to get his thoughts on why humanity is bothered.
+Every week, Matthew helps people to find meaning and direction in their lives, so it made sense to get his thoughts on why humanity has bothered.

 “It’s this idea of hope, and hoping that we create much better lives for ourselves that’s very significant,” he says.
 “The idea that I’ll sacrifice aspects of myself now for my future self, and future generations, make hope a very powerful emotion.”

-According to Bishop, hope doesn’t just feel good, but also drives us to choose behaviors that further our survival.
-"We have all these potentials—both positive and negative—for our society and ourselves, and hope acts as a pull toward these possibilities,” he says.
+According to Matthew, hope doesn’t just feel good, but also drives us to choose behaviours that further our survival.
+"We have all these potentials—both positive and negative—for our society and ourselves, and hope acts as a pull towards these possibilities,” he says.
 “It’s hope that defines us because humans without hope lose drive, and we see that in existential dread or in mental illness.”

-Although Bishop admits his depiction of hope is inherently optimistic, his attitude toward the future isn’t so bright.
+Although Matthew admits his depiction of hope is inherently optimistic, his attitude towards the future isn’t so bright.